fasteiner/Notion/source/WikiSource/Home.md

 [notion_block]::new() # creates an empty block object
 [notion_page]::new()  # creates a new page object
 ```
-If you receive items from the API, TSNotion will automatically convert it into Notion objects
+If you receive items from the API, Notion will automatically convert it into Notion objects
 (based on the classes) so that the can be used.

 ## Change log

-A full list of changes in each version can be found in the [change log](https://github.com/xxx/TSNotion/blob/main/CHANGELOG.md).
+A full list of changes in each version can be found in the [change log](https://github.com/xxx/Notion/blob/main/CHANGELOG.md).